python/cpython/Doc/library/functions.rst

    ``'r'``   open for reading (default)
-   ``'w'``   open for writing, truncating the file first ``'x'``   open for exclusive creation, failing if the file already exists ``'a'``   open for writing, appending to the end of the file if it exists ``'b'``   binary mode
+   ``'w'``   open for writing, truncating the file first ``'x'``   open for exclusive creation, failing if the file already exists ``'a'``   open for writing, appending to the end of file if it exists ``'b'``   binary mode
    ``'t'``   text mode (default)
    ``'+'``   open for updating (reading and writing)